barmaleii77-hub/PneumoStabSim-Professional/docs/RENOVATION_PHASE_1_ENVIRONMENT_AND_CI_PLAN.md

 - 2025-05-05 – Promoted the Qt environment verification to the `make check` quality gate and GitHub Actions matrix; reports are now timestamped snapshots inside `reports/environment/`.
+- 2025-11-08 – `make check` in the Linux container failed: `pytest` reported structlog JSON emission regressions, multiple physics step lever geometry AttributeErrors, a receiver volume logging TypeError, and a documentation version mismatch.
+Qt shader baking also warned about missing `libxkbcommon.so.0`, but the existing Phase 1 environment guidance remains accurate; follow-up fixes belong to application code and dependency packaging tasks rather than environment documentation updates.